 Uniformity

-The contents of each package [(or lot for produce presented in bulk in the transport vehicle)] must be uniform and contain only produce of the same botanical species and origin.
+The contents of each package must be uniform and contain only produce of the same botanical species and origin.

-However, a mixture of produce of distinctly different [species,] varieties, commercial types and/or colours may be packed together in a package and/or sales package, provided they are uniform in quality and, for each variety, commercial type and/or colour concerned, in origin.
+However, a mixture of produce of distinctly different species, varieties, commercial types and/or colours may be packed together in a package and/or sales package, provided they are uniform in quality and, for each variety, commercial type and/or colour concerned, in origin.

-The visible part of the contents of the package [(or lot for produce presented in bulk in the transport vehicle)] must be representative of the entire contents.
+The visible part of the contents of the package must be representative of the entire contents.

 Packaging